 It’s no secret that sneakerheads love and appreciate sneakers to a level far greater than the average person.
-While a regular person may own 2-3 pairs of shoes, we in the aforementioned community own upwards of 10.
-(And that is a very conservative figure.)
+While a regular person may own 2-3 pairs of shoes, we in the aforementioned community own an excess of the double digits.
 And we tend to get a bad rap for our love and appreciation of sneakers.
 You’ve heard it all before:

 Why do you have so many sneakers?

 Why do you spend your money on shoes?

 They’re just shoes.
 They go on your feet.
 Why do you need to keep them so clean?

 I could make like Erykah Badu and go on and on, but you get the point.
 The sneakerhead community is often times not respected like our counterparts in often times more accepted niches, like fitness or cooking, or motivation.
 There tends to be more acceptance in those communities because they aren’t spending money on something perceived to be trivial, like sneakers.
 And sometimes, people do have a fair point.
 Being part of this wonderful niche, you and I could point out the posers, fakers, try-hards, and generally anyone else not worth their salt when it comes to sneakers.
 These are the people that are hurting our community.
 Faking the funk (and probably smelling like funk), these are the people that those outside the community tend to point to and look at to prove their points against us.
 They are everything that is wrong with the sneakerhead community, and everything people outside the community think we are as a whole.